dr-wojak/legal/README.md

 The repository contains:

 * **Statutory filings** invoking duties under ethics, administrative, and governance law;
-* **Constitutional petitions** addressing failures to reason, failures of oversight, and breakdowns in procedural accountability;
+* **Constitutional petitions** addressing es to reason, es of oversight, and breakdowns in procedural accountability;
 * **Affidavits and statements of grounds** attesting to administrative silence and institutional non-response;
 * **Jurisprudential briefs and legal analyses** situating the record within established doctrines of fiduciary duty, justiciability, and reasoned decision-making;
 * **Procedural correspondence** evidencing engagement with clerks, regulators, and oversight bodies;